 The foreign exchange risk disclosures have been prepared on the basis of the Fund's direct investments and not on a look through basis to investments held via interposed investment funds.
+In addition, any currency hedging to minimise the impact of foreign exchange risk has not been incorporated into the disclosures unless the derivatives are held directly in this Fund.

 In accordance with the Fund's policy, the investment manager monitors the Fund's foreign exchange exposure on a daily basis.
-The Fund's exposure to international securities is not hedged back to Australian Dollars.